 Open Funding Opportunities

-The Back Pain Consortium (BACPAC) Research Program conducts studies to better understand common pain conditions, such as chronic low back pain; improve methods to characterize pain; and develop improved diagnostic and treatment tools for pain.
-HEAL also supports research to identify, prioritize, and test personalized treatment approaches based on detailed analyses of the nature and cause of back pain in individual patients.
+The Back Pain Consortium (BACPAC) research program conducts studies to better understand common pain conditions, such as chronic low back pain; improve methods to characterize pain; and develop improved diagnostic and treatment tools for pain.
+The program also supports research to identify, prioritize, and test personalized treatment approaches based on detailed analyses of the nature and cause of back pain in individual patients.

-Early Phase Pain Investigation Clinical Network (EPPIC-Net) conducts early-phase clinical trials testing experimental non-addictive treatments for acute and chronic pain.
+The Early Phase Pain Investigation Clinical Network (EPPIC-Net) conducts early phase clinical trials testing experimental non-addictive treatments for acute and chronic pain.

 The Hemodialysis Opioid Prescription Effort (HOPE) consortium conducts an integrated therapeutic approach for people receiving hemodialysis, who are often prescribed opioids for pain management.
 The HOPE consortium supports studies to develop and test the combination of various safe and non-addictive treatment approaches in this population.

 The Pain Management Effectiveness Research Network (ERN) conducts Phase 3 clinical trials designed to evaluate the effectiveness of pharmacologic and non-pharmacologic therapies for a broad array of acute and chronic pain conditions to guide clinical practice in real-world settings.

 The Pragmatic and Implementation Studies for the Management of Pain to Reduce Opioid Prescribing (PRISM) program conducts clinical research to integrate evidence-based pain management interventions for a range of pain conditions (often multimodal strategies) into real-world settings within the U.S. health care system.